Academic Assessment and Program Review

 In August 2023, HPU presented its assessment findings at the university assessment day and engaged deans, department and program chairs, and members of the academic assessment and program review shared governance committee in a thoughtful discussion of the implication of these results for continuous, quality improvements to the curriculum.
 To view these results, please click on the following link: Written Communication Assessment Report.

-In Summer 2019, HPU presented its assessment findings at the university assessment day and engaged deans, department and program chairs, and members of the academic assessment and program review shared governance committee in a thoughtful discussion of the implication of these results for continuous, quality improvements to the curriculum.
-To view these results, please click on the following link: Oral Communication Assessment Report.
+In August 2024, the AAPRC chair presented the assessment findings at the university's Annual Assessment Day and engaged deans, department and program chairs, and faculty members in a thoughtful discussion of the implications of these results for continuous quality improvements to the curriculum.
+To view these results, please click on the following link: Oral Communication Assessment Report

 In Fall 2018, HPU launched its third, campus-wide initiative designed to assess critical thinking in general education and capstone courses at its annual Assessment Day event.